-The Alaska Legislature has introduced two bills – SB90 and HB232 – that remove parents from the decision-making process regarding behavioral medicine for children under the age of 16 years.
+The Alaska Legislature has introduced two bills – SB90 and HB232 – that remove parents from the decision-making process regarding behavioral medicine for their teen children.

 These bills allow minors as young as 16 to receive behavioral and mental health services without parental consent, while also limiting oversight after just five sessions.
 While access to care is critical, this approach sidelines families and removes important safeguards that help ensure young people receive the right support.